EmmanuelC1/today-i-learned/README.md

 # TODO

-Features I would like to implement:
+Features I would like to implement in the future:

 - [x] Add a new React Component that renders an error message on the screen instead of logging it to the console.
   - [x] When users don't have all the required fields when sharing new fact